NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 smaller weight above.
 This option can however be more effective than using ``--reference-terrain`` when there is a large uncertainty in camera intrinsics.

+It is suggested to look at the documentation of all the options above and adjust them for your use case.

 RPC lens distortion
 ^^^^^^^^^^^^^^^^^^^